dbaelz/lora-prompt-extractor/README.md

 - Creates .txt files for each image, ready for LoRA training with kohya_ss.
 - Supports removal of unwanted words or phrases from prompts (case-insensitive).
 Accepts multiple words or phrases to remove, either as separate arguments or as a comma-separated list.
 - Optionally exports a summary file (`summary.csv`) with all image filenames and the .txt file descriptions using the `--summary` or `-s` flag.
+- Debug mode (`--debug` or `-d`) prints the number of PNG files found, each image's metadata, and the final prompt written to file.

 ## Example usage
 Extract prompts from all PNG images in a folder: